jopemachine-arvis/arvis/documents/develop-arvis.md

 ## Template

-This package is builded on [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)
+Arvis is builted with [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)

 ## Other packages